 You can put up a Coming Soon page for your product well in advance of your release date.
 This way, you can let customers know the title is coming to Steam and start building an audience and excitement around your product.
 For new products, you must have a Coming Soon page up for at least two weeks before releasing.

 It is recommended that you publish your Coming Soon page as soon as possible.
 Right when you begin talking about your game publicly, you should launch your Coming Soon page to start collecting feedback and let customers Wishlist

 Once your store page is visible to customers, it can help you build awareness for your product and generate excitement among potential customers.
-As soon as you have product branding, screenshots, a description and video showing your game, you can put up a 'coming soon' page to start utilizing the tools available on Steam.
+As soon as you have product branding, screenshots, and a description of your game, you can put up a 'coming soon' page to start utilizing the tools available on Steam.
 And you can update your store page whenever you need to once it's live.Activates Community Hub: